-Our CTE Curriculum has students earning money as owners of their shops.
+- Our CTE Curriculum has students earning money as owners of their shops, contractors, or project managers.
 They must pay for equipment fees, material, and rental on the shop.
 The projects they complete will earn them money to pay the bills.
 Students will take responsibility for their own work, and the more advanced the project, the more money they can earn.

-As part of think tanks, political advisors, and museum currators, our students earn money as they learn, research, and explore history.
+- As part of think tanks, political advisers, and museum curators, our students earn money as they learn, research, and explore history.
 Evaluate historical movies for accuracy, or even write a report on historical facts for the latest Hollywood block buster.